My profile picture in a circle My profile picture

 About me

-I am an Assistant Professor in Computer Science and Engineering at Insper , where my primary focus is on teaching.
-I earned my PhD in Computer Science from the University of São Paulo (USP ) in 2018, advised by Prof. Carlos Hitoshi Morimoto and Prof. Margrit Betke (Boston University ).
+I am an Assistant Professor in Computer Science and Engineering at Insper , with a primary focus on teaching.
+I earned my PhD in Computer Science from the University of São Paulo (USP ) in 2018, under the guidance of Prof. Carlos Hitoshi Morimoto and Prof. Margrit Betke (Boston University ).

-My doctoral research concentrated on assistive technologies for individuals with severe motor disabilities, including quadriplegia.
-Specifically, I developed gaze-based applications using eye trackers, including two text entry methods: EyeSwipe and Swipe&Switch, which are designed to work similarly to the swipe functionality found on smartphone keyboards.
+My doctoral research focused on assistive technologies for individuals with severe motor disabilities, particularly quadriplegia.
+I developed gaze-based applications, including two text entry methods -- EyeSwipe and Swipe&Switch -- designed to operate similarly to smartphone swipe keyboards.